 - Reward the top 20% of staff.
 Dealers know who their best salespeople are, and you should focus on rewarding the stars of your business just like you are targeting your ideal customer base.
 Give all of your staff the tools to succeed, but put extra effort into your top performers.
 Make sure they know that you appreciate their work, and invest in them so that they feel motivated to keep up the hard work.
 Having a good relationship with your staff can go a very long way for a business.

 These are just a few ways to apply the Pareto principle to your dealership.
 Remember, just 20% of your efforts often lead to 80% of the profits – don’t let the rest of your effort go to waste.
-Focus in on the 20% of clients, staff members, and marketing that yields the most return, and you will see a humongous change in your dealership in no time.
-And, for the super passionate, you can use other aspects of this principle to improve other areas of your life as well!
+Focus on the 20% of clients, staff members, inventory, and marketing that yields the most return, and you will see a humongous change in your dealership in no time.
+You may even become passionate enough about the Pareto principle to use it as a way to improve other areas of your life as well!